Marlon-Gomes/microblog/README.md

 # microblog
- A first attemp at web development, using Python and Flask.
+ A first attempt at web development, using Python and Flask.
+This project follows the [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world), by Michael Grinberg.
+If you benefit from this repository, consider supporting Grinberg's work.